-The expert team at The EyeDoctors Optometrists specializes in the diagnosis and treatment of eye conditions like cataracts.
-Our optometrists use the latest technology in eye exams and work with our cataract surgeons to determine the best solution to improve your vision and eye health.
+The expert team at The EyeDoctors Optometrists specializes in diagnosing and treating eye conditions like cataracts.
+Our experienced eye doctors use the latest technologies to determine the best solution for improving your ocular health.

-If you are one of the 2.4 millions of Americans living with cataracts, The EyeDoctors Optometrists can help you see clearly again.
+If you are one of the 2.4 million Americans living with cataracts, The EyeDoctors Optometrist team can help restore your vision.

 Risk factors for cataracts include: